ni/measurement-plugin-packager-labview/CONTRIBUTING.md

 ### Post Install

-The `Post Install` folder contains the VI file that is required for a post installation operation of the package.
+The `Post Install` folder contains the VI file required for post-installation operations of the package.

 ### Template for Package